DanielJonesEB/engineerbetter.com/_posts/2016-05-05-bosh-concourse.markdown

 {% endhighlight %}

 BOSH version 2 now uses a concept called cloud-config which separates IaaS-specific config like IP addressing from the deployment manifests and makes it an operator rather than user concern.
+Set your chosen AWS AZ and your subnet_id in `aws-cloud.yml`.
+Use `terraform output subnet_id` to get your subnet_id.

-Set your chosen AWS region in `aws-cloud.yml` and then tell BOSH to update the config:
+Then you can tell BOSH to update the config:

 {% highlight bash %}